Global Shifts in Employment, Tech & the Future of Work

 The European Commission is consulting social partners on EU-wide protections for remote workers, including the right to disconnect and safeguards for telework conditions.

-Older Workers Are Working More, but Age Segregation in Firms May Be Blocking Job Mobility for Everyone
+Older Workers Are Working More, Age Segregation in Firms May Be Blocking Job Mobility for Everyone

 The OECD reports record-high employment rates for older adults, but a quiet structural shift is unfolding: age segregation across firms is increasing, with younger workers increasingly confined to lower-wage workplaces.